Greece's Next Top Model season 4

-The sixth season of Greece's Next Top Model (abbreviated as GNTMgr, also known as Greece's Next Top Model: Boys & Girls) premiered on September 12, 2021 and is the fourth season to air on Star Channel.
+The fourth season of Greece's Next Top Model (abbreviated as GNTMgr, also known as Greece's Next Top Model: Boys & Girls) premiered on September 12, 2021 on Star Channel.
 Like last season, boys can also participate.

 Genevieve Majari, Angelos Bratis & Dimitris Skoulos return as judges, while Ismini Papavlasopoulou replaces Vicky Kaya as a judge.

 The prizes for this season included a two-year modelling contract with Elite Model Management in London, a jewelry set from House of Jewels, an Opel Mokka and a cash prize of €50,000.

 Like last year, there isn't any international destination due to COVID-19 pandemic.

-The winner of the competition was the 19-year old Kyveli Hatziefstratiou.
+The winner of the competition was 19-year-old Kyveli Hatziefstratiou.